Conformal dynamics at infinity for groups with contracting elements: Preliminary

 By definition, the following triangle inequality holds

-It is well-known that the projection axioms hold for contracting system with bounded intersection. \begin{lem} Let $h$ be any contracting element in a proper action of $G\act\U$.
+It is well-known that the projection axioms hold for a contracting system with bounded intersection (cf. \cite[Appendix]{YANG6}). \begin{lem} Let $h$ be any contracting element in a proper action of $G\act\U$.
 Then the collection $\f=\{g\ax(h): g\in G\}$ with shortest projection maps $\pi_U(V)$ satisfies the projection axioms with constant $\kappa=\kappa(\f)>0$. \end{lem}

 In \cite[Def.
 3.1]{BBF}, a modified version of $d_U$ is introduced so that it is symmetric and agrees with the original $d_U$ up to an additive amount $2\kappa$.
-So, the properties (1)-(3) are still true for $3\kappa$, and the triangle inequality in (\ref{axiom4}) holds up to a uniform error.
+So, the axioms (1)-(3) are still true for $3\kappa$, and the triangle inequality in (\ref{axiom4}) holds up to a uniform error.
+In what follows, we actually need to work with this modified $d_U$ to define the complex projection, but for sake of simplicity, we stick on the above definition of $d_U$.

 We consider the interval-like set for $K>0$ and $V, W\in \f$ as follows Denote $\f_K[V,W]:=\f_K(V,W)\bigcup\{V,W\}$.
 It possesses a total order described in the next lemma.

 \begin{lem} \cite [Theorem 3.3.G]{BBF} There exist constants $D=D(\kappa), K=K(\kappa)>0$ for the above $\f$ such that the set $\f_K[V,W]$ with order ``$<$'' is totally ordered with least element $V$ and great element $W$, such that given $U_0$, $U_1$, $U_2\in \f_K[V,W]$, if $U_0<U_1<U_2$, then and